 (L) How may my existing permit, closure plan, or order be modified to allow me to use a staging pile?

 (1) To modify a permit, to incorporate a staging pile or staging pile operating term extension, either:

-(4) To modify an order to incorporate a staging pile or staging pile operating term extension, you must follow the terms of the order.
+(4) To modify an order to incorporate a staging pile or staging pile operating term extension, you shall follow the terms of the order.

 (M) Is information about the staging pile available to the public?
-The director will document the rationale for designating a staging pile or staging pile operating term extension and make this documentation available to the public.
+The director shall document the rationale for designating a staging pile or staging pile operating term extension, and shall make this documentation available to the public.